sanketsharma411/Automated-Deployment-Github/README.md

 Also, note any POST request to the server with data = {'repository':{'url':'url_for_this_repo'}} will trigger the "git pull".
 Which means that any false request can trigger a pull from the current branch thus always keep the current branch working perfectly

+Right now you also have to modify running access to the bash script

 ## Steps:
 To setup this utility with your deployment server